raleighlittles/PS5-Camera-Firmware-Loader/README.md

 Open your favorite webcam program and now you're all set.
 Note that you must **reinstall the firmware every time the device power cycles**.

+To have the firmware automatically installed at startup time, you can use this repository: https://github.com/viecili/ps5cam-firmware-loader-service

 Here's a test image from the PS5 camera:

 ![test-image](./ps5-camera-test-image.jpg)